Analysis | Four dubious claims from Biden’s ABC interview on Afghanistan

 Biden: “No, they didn’t.
 It was split.
 That, that wasn’t true.
 That wasn’t true.”

 Stephanopoulos: “Your military advisers did not tell you, ‘No, we should just keep 2,500 troops.
 It’s been a stable situation for the last several years.
 We can do that.
-We can continue to do that?’ ”
+We can continue to do that’?”

 Biden: “No. No one said that to me that I can recall.”